samiralam/rules-compendium/docs/phb/6-equipment/index.md

 A creature can wear only one suit of armor at a time and wield only one Shield at a time.

 !!! note "Variant: Equipment Sizes"
     In most campaigns, you can use or wear any equipment that you find on your adventures, within the bounds of common sense.
-For example, an orc adventurer won’t fit in a halfling’s Leather Armor, and a cloud giant’s robe would be far too large for a gnome.
+For example, an orc adventurer won't fit in a halfling's Leather Armor, and a cloud giant's robe would be far too large for a gnome.

     The DM can impose more realism.
-For example, a suit of Plate Armor made for one human might not fit another one without significant alterations, and a guard’s uniform might be visibly ill-fitting when an adventurer tries to wear it as a disguise.
+For example, a suit of Plate Armor made for one human might not fit another one without significant alterations, and a guard's uniform might be visibly ill-fitting when an adventurer tries to wear it as a disguise.

     Using this variant, when adventurers find armor, clothing, and similar items that are made to be worn, they might need to visit a smith, a tailor, a leatherworker, or a similar expert to make the item wearable.
 The cost for such work is 1d4 × 10 percent of the market price of the item.

 Tools
 -----

 A tool helps you make specialized ability checks, craft certain items, or both.
-A tool’s description includes the tool’s cost and weight, as well as the following entries:
+A tool's description includes the tool's cost and weight, as well as the following entries:

 **Ability.** This entry lists the ability to use when making an ability check with the tool.